-- 14.6.1.
-Adoption or amendment of a Medical Staff policy may be accomplished: - On the affirmative vote of a majority of the members of the MEC at a regular or special meeting of 14.6.1.1. the MEC at which a quorum is present; or - By the Medical Staff using the procedures in Section 14.3.
-105 14.6.1.2. - 14.6.2.
-On approval or adoption of a Medical Staff policy by the MEC, notice of the policy shall be provided to the Medical Staff.
-106 The conflict management process in Section 14.4 shall be implemented on submission of a written petition signed by at least \\\\\ of the voting Members of the Medical Staff within 10 days of the provision of notice of the policy to the Medical Staff.
-107
+14.6.2.
+On approval or adoption of a Medical Staff policy by the Leadership Council, notice of the policy shall be provided to the Medical Staff.
+The conflict management process in Section 14.4 shall be implemented on submission of a written petition signed by at least 33% of the voting Members of the Medical Staff within 10 days of the provision of notice of the policy to the Medical Staff.

-APPROVAL OF ANCILLARY DOCUMENTS BY BOARD OF TRUSTEES 14.7.
+14.7.
+APPROVAL OF ANCILLARY DOCUMENTS BY BOARD OF TRUSTEES

-- The Rules and Regulations and any Manuals, and any amendments thereto, shall be effective only on 14.7.1. approval by the Board of Trustees.
-108 Medical Staff policies shall be effective on approval by the Medical Staff or the MEC in accordance with the procedures in Section 14.6; provided that, Medical Staff policies dealing with Medical Peer Review activities shall require approval by the Board of Trustees and not be effective until so approved. - 14.7.2.
+- 14.7.1.
+The Rules and Regulations and any Manuals, and any amendments thereto, shall be effective only on approval by the Board of Trustees.
+Medical Staff policies shall be effective on approval by the Medical Staff or the Leadership Council in accordance with the procedures in Section 14.6; provided that, Medical Staff policies dealing with Medical Peer Review activities shall require approval by the Board of Trustees and not be effective until so approved. - 14.7.2.
 The Medical Staff complies with and enforces the Rules and Regulations, any Manuals, and Medical Staff policies approved as provided by this Article, and the Board of Trustees upholds those documents it approves.
-109